shiftsystems/shift-mon/docs/Telegraf/Linux.md

 # Linux Install
 Currently we support Debian 10 or newer, Ubuntu 18.04 and newer, Fedora, and Redhat based distributions.
-The Ansible role will detect if the following systemd services exist and will deploy telegraf configs for the services listed below.
-* MySQL
-* Nginx
-* PHP-FPM
-* Crowdsec
-* Meshcentral
-* Adgaurdhome
-* Docker
-* Podman
-* Syslog (requires ```syslog: true``` in ansible variables)
-* Caddy
-* Libvirt

-There is no support for this in the bash script but we take pull requests.
-The configs can be added manually by adding one of the configs in the [telegraf configs folder](../../telegraf-configs/linux) in ```/etc/telegraf/telegraf.d/```

 ## Ansible
 The only thing that is required is that SSH needs to accessible on all endpoints and you have a Linux machine with ansible and git installed.
 Ansible can be installed by following [the Ansible documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) and git can be installed from your Linux distribution's repository.

 ### What does the role do?
-* Places connection info for Victoriametrics and Loki in /etc/default/telegraf
+* Places connection info for Victoriametrics and Victorialogs in /etc/default/telegraf
 * Adds code signing keys and repos from influxdata
 * Install the telegraf agent
 * Edits config files in /etc/telegraf/
-* Can install syslog if ```syslog: true``` is an ansible variable
+* Can install syslog if ```syslog: true``` is an Ansible variable
+* Automatically instruments common services listed in the README](README.md)

 ### Setup